Independent African news, markets, culture and politics.

 Bauchi: PDP clinches Shira council seat as APC boycotts by-election

-A Nigerian lawmaker, Sadiq Abdullahi, representing Sabon Gari Federal Constituency, has resigned from the Peoples Democratic Party (PDP) citing internal conflicts and loss of direction.
-Abdullahi announced his resignation on Monday, stating that the party’s prolonged factionalism has hindered his ability to effectively serve his constituents.
+Nigerian lawmaker Sadiq Abdullahi, who represents Sabon Gari Federal Constituency, has resigned from the Peoples Democratic Party (PDP) citing internal conflicts and a loss of direction.
+He announced his resignation on Monday, explaining that the party’s prolonged factionalism has hampered his ability to serve his constituents effectively.
+Abdullahi, the Deputy Chairman of the House Committee on the Federal Roads Maintenance Agency (FERMA), submitted his resignation letter to his ward chairman, expressing gratitude to the PDP for the opportunity to serve under its platform and acknowledging the support and experience he gained while in the party.

-Abdullahi’s resignation follows that of former National Secretary Sunday Udeh Okoye, and comes amidst growing discontent within the PDP over its handling of internal leadership disputes and strategic direction ahead of future elections.
-The party has been plagued by factionalism, which has culminated in a prolonged crisis, affecting the ability of its members to perform their duties optimally.
+His departure follows that of former National Secretary Sunday Udeh Okoye and comes amid growing discontent within the PDP over its handling of internal leadership disputes and strategic direction ahead of future elections.
+The party’s persistent factionalism has created a prolonged crisis, undermining members’ ability to perform their duties optimally.
+These twin resignations highlight the deepening internal conflicts that have plagued the PDP for some time and raise concerns about its preparedness for upcoming polls.

-Abdullahi’s decision to leave the PDP is likely to be seen as a significant blow to the party, given his position as a federal lawmaker.
-His resignation may prompt other party members to reassess their allegiance to the PDP, potentially leading to further defections.
-As the situation continues to unfold, it remains to be seen how the PDP will address its internal conflicts and restore stability within the party.
+As Nigeria’s political landscape continues to evolve, the PDP’s internal struggles could have significant implications for its prospects in forthcoming elections.
+Abdullahi’s exit is likely to be seen as a major blow to the party, given his status as a federal lawmaker, and may prompt other members to reassess their allegiance, potentially leading to further defections.
+The unfolding situation leaves it uncertain how the PDP will address its internal conflicts and restore stability within the party.

 Scroll to Top